rkaramc-learn/learn-llm-rag/NEXT STEPS.md

 We will refactor the `SimpleLLM` function to return an instance of new class called `OllamaLLMServer`.
 Currently, `SimpleLLM` returns a query function, but by changing it to return a class instance, we can more easily add functionality in the future.
 The `OllamaLLMServer` class will serve as a reusable wrapper for interacting with the Ollama LLM server, encapsulating the query functionality and allowing for easier expansion of features.

+### Stream the Response

+Till now, we have been displaying the response from the LLM server once the full response has been received.
+This approach is simple, but is not ideal for the user experience.

+Users perceive the below issues when they are waiting for a response from the LLM server:

+- **Lack of interactivity** causes users problems when trying to interrupt or cancel the query.
+In addition, users may be unable to react to the content till it is completely downloaded and/or displayed.

+- **Limited context switching**, that is continuing with other tasks while waiting for the response, is not possible for the user as they wait for the full response to be downloaded.

+- **Frustration with errors** arises when the LLM server is unable to generate a correct response after having waited for a long time.

+- **Long wait times** cause users to experience significant delays before seeing the output, especially for long responses. **Timeout issues** due to network delays or errors makes this worse as the full response is lost due to these errors.
+The **perceived slowness** of the application frustrates users and reduces their engagement with the application.

+Adding streaming capability to LLM responses is therefore an important feature.
+Streaming allows the user to see the response as it is generated, thus providing a more responsive and engaging experience.
+The above issues are mitigated to an extent with streaming, provided it is implemented correctly.

+For this tutorial, we will implement streaming capabilities in the `OllamaLLMServer` class by adding a method `query_with_stream()`.

 # Version 2 -- Simple RAG

 # Version 3 -- RAG Pipeline